AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2019-08-18-trie-data-structure-implementation-in-python.md

 ---
 title: "Trie Data Structure Implementation in Python"
-description: In this tutorial, we'll implement a trie in Python from scratch.
-I'll provide visuals and code samples to help you understand how prefix trees work under the hood.
+description: Learn how to implement a trie in Python, with plenty of visuals and code samples to help you understand how prefix trees work.
 keywords: [python prefix tree, python prefix tree tutorial, python trie implementation, implement a trie in Python]
 tags: [dev, data-structures, python]
 ---